Restaurant to Another World: First series

+Second series

 Anime

 The author reported in a September 7, 2016, blog entry on the Shōsetsuka ni Narō website that an anime adaptation project of the light novel series was in the works, later revealed to be an anime television series.
-The series aired from July 4 to September 19, 2017, on TV Tokyo, and was streamed with subtitles by Crunchyroll and with an English dub by Funimation.
+The series aired from July 4 to September 19, 2017, on TV Tokyo, and was streamed with subtitles by Crunchyroll and with an English dub done by Funimation.
 Masato Jinbo directed the series and supervised scripts at Silver Link, with Takao Sano and Keiichi Sano adapted the original character designs for animation.
 The opening theme is "One in a Billion" by Wake Up, May'n, while the ending theme is "Chiisana Hitotsubu" (ちいさなひとつぶ) by Kiyono Yasuno.

 On April 22, 2021, it was announced on the cover of the Monthly Shōnen Ace magazine's June 2021 issue that a second season had been greenlit for production.
-OLM will animate the second season, and Yasukazu Shoji will replace Keiichi Sano and Takao Sano as the character designer.
-The rest of the staff and cast members are returning to reprise their roles.
+OLM animated the second season, and Yasukazu Shoji replaced Keiichi Sano and Takao Sano as the character designer.
+The rest of the staff and cast members returned to reprise their roles from the first season.
 The second season aired from October 2 to December 18, 2021.
 The opening theme is "Onnaji Kimochi" by Kiyono Yasuno, while the ending theme is "Samenai Mahō" by Nao Tōyama.